haileymgibbs/childcare-desert-analysis/README.md

 **Script:** `childcare_desert_analysis.Rmd`

 Aggregates desert status to the county level and produces a summary table and an interactive choropleth map.
-Connecticut is handled separately via a spatial join to planning regions.
+Connecticut is handled separately via a spatial join to planning regions, having replaced counties in 2022.
 Puerto Rico and U.S. territories are excluded.

 ---